 Brightcove Video Cloud, or Video Cloud, our flagship product released in 2006, is the world's leading online video platform.
 Video Cloud enables our customers to publish and distribute video to Internet-connected devices quickly, easily and in a cost-effective and high-quality manner.
 Brightcove Zencoder, or Zencoder, is a cloud-based video encoding service.
 Brightcove Once, or Once, is an innovative, cloud-based ad insertion and video stitching service that addresses the limitations of traditional online video ad insertion technology.
-Brightcove Gallery, or Gallery, released in May 2014, is a cloud-based service that enables customers to create and publish video portals.
-Brightcove Perform, or Perform, released in September 2014, is a cloud-based service for creating and managing video player experiences.
-Brightcove Video Marketing Suite, or Video Marketing Suite, released in May 2014, is a comprehensive suite of video technologies designed to address the needs of marketers to drive awareness, engagement and conversion.
+Brightcove Gallery, or Gallery, is a cloud-based service that enables customers to create and publish video portals.
+Brightcove Perform, or Perform, is a cloud-based service for creating and managing video player experiences.
+Brightcove Video Marketing Suite, or Video Marketing Suite, is a comprehensive suite of video technologies designed to address the needs of marketers to drive awareness, engagement and conversion.
+Brightcove Lift, or Lift, released in October 2015, is a solution designed to defeat ad blockers, optimize ad delivery and deliver a premium TV-like viewing experience across connected platforms.